You should carefully read these Terms that apply to our appointment by you and the services we will provide.

 Please be aware that current UK money laundering regulations require us to obtain adequate ‘Know Your Client’ information about you.
 We are also required to cross check you against the HM Financial Sanctions List as part of the information gathering process.

-We are obliged to report to the National Crime Agency any evidence or suspicion of financial crime at the first opportunity and we are prohibited from disclosing any such report.
+We are obliged to report to the National Crime Agency and/or Serious Fraud Office any evidence or suspicion of financial crime at the first opportunity and we are prohibited from disclosing any such report.

 We will not permit our employees or other persons engaged by them to be either influenced or influence others in respect of undue payments or privileges from or to insurers or clients.